-Nylon tubing is lightweight and corrosion and abrasion resistance, which makes it useful for a variety of industrial applications.
+Nylon tubing is lightweight and has corrosion and abrasion resistance, which makes it useful for a variety of industrial applications.
 It has excellent elastic memory that makes it capable of being flexed multiple times over long periods without exhibiting fatigue or fracturing.
-Nylon tubing is impact resistant, even at below freezing temperatures and has very low moisture absorption.
+Nylon tubing is impact-resistant, even at below freezing temperatures and has very low moisture absorption.

 Polycarbonate tubing is capable of withstanding harsh environments.
-It is lightweight but flame and impact resistant as well as strong and lightweight..
+It is lightweight and strong but also flame and impact resistant.
 Polycarbonate tubing can be machined and drilled without cracking.

-Polyethylene tubing has a waxy, tough texture and is used for its resistance to erosion by water and chemicals.
+Polyethylene tubing has a waxy, tough texture and is used for its resistance to erosion from water and chemicals.
 It has a very high resistance to cracking under stressful environmental conditions.

 The most common form of vinyl tubing is PVC, which is polyvinyl chloride.
-Vinyl tubing is resistant to chemicals, lightweight, has exceptional strength, non-toxic, and transparent with a high melting point.
+Vinyl tubing is resistant to chemicals, lightweight, exceptionally strong, non-toxic, and transparent, with a high melting point.

-Polypropylene tubing is very similar to polyethylene but is more rigid, has a higher melting point, can be made optically clear, and is puncture and chemical resistant.
-It can be used in environments with temperatures that range from freezing to 275o F.
+Polypropylene tubing is very similar to polyethylene but is more rigid, has a higher melting point, can be made optically clear, and is puncture and chemical-resistant.
+It can be used in environments with temperatures that range from freezing to 275° F (135 ° C).

-PTFE tubes are flexible and able to withstand temperatures that range between -390°F to 500°F, as well as being resistant to corrosive liquids and gases.
-One of its main features is that it will not crack when in high temperature environments.
+PTFE tubes are flexible and able to withstand temperatures that range between -390°F to 500°F (-234 ° C to -260 ° C), as well as being resistant to corrosive liquids and gases.
+One of its main features is that it will not crack when in high-temperature environments.
 It is commonly found in laboratories and chemical operations.

 EVA tubing is flexible, impact resistant, able to withstand very low temperatures, and resistant to grease, oil, and UV rays.
 It is used in hospitals, surgical situations, and the pharmaceutical industry.
-The temperature range for EVA tubing is between -76o F and 140o F and meets FDA standards.
+The temperature range for EVA tubing is between -76° F and 140° F (-60 ° C to -80 ° C) and meets FDA standards.

-Polyurethane tubing is resistant to abrasion but is flexible kink resistant with excellent memory qualities.
+Polyurethane tubing is resistant to abrasion but is flexible, and kink-resistant with excellent memory qualities.
 It easily stretches and flexes but returns to its original shape.
-PU tubing is used in high pressure and medical applications or where flexibility is important.
+PU tubing is used in high pressure and medical situations or where flexibility is important.
 Its resistance to gasoline, oils, and other petrochemicals has made it a choice for fuel lines or other similar applications.

-With the wide variety of materials and applications for plastic tubing, producing a tubing to fit a specific application requires a close examination of the qualities required.
+With the wide variety of materials and applications for plastic tubing, producing tubing to fit a specific application requires a close examination of the qualities required.
 Since plastic is such a resilient material, it is easy to decide to use it as a component.
-The difficulty arises when deciding what will be the necessary features.
+The difficulty arises when deciding on the necessary features.

 Measuring the mechanical properties of a material, and its tensile strength, is the first determination for choosing a material.
 Tensile strength is the amount of stress plastic can endure before breaking.
-The tensile strength of plastic varies between 12,400 psi up to over 20,000 psi.
-The chart below has a list of a wide variety of plastics and their megapascal tensile strength at 23o C or 73o F.
+The tensile strength of plastic varies from 12,400 psi to over 20,000 psi.
+The chart below has a list of a wide variety of plastics and their megapascal tensile strength at 73° F (23° C).

-Tubing is measured by the inside diameter (ID) and outside diameter (OD), which can vary between 0.125" to 4”.
+Tubing is measured by the inside diameter (ID) and outside diameter (OD), which can vary between 0.125" to 4" in (0.3 to 10 cm).
 The measurement between the ID and OD is the wall, a means for determining the strength of the tubing.

 The wall thickness is determined by subtracting the ID from the OD (OD) and dividing the answer by two.

 The flexibility of plastic tubing is determined by the material used to manufacture it.
-PVC and polyurethane are the most flexible.
+PVC, polyurethane, and silicone are flexible materials, with silicone being the most flexible.

 There are a variety of fittings for plastic tubing that include compression, push to connect, quick turn, threaded, barbed, socket, and flanged.
-The determination of the type of fitting is in accordance with how the tubing will be used.
+Determining the type of fitting should be in accordance with how the tubing will be used.

-There is a limitless number of colors used to make plastic tubing, which also include translucent and clear.
+There is a limitless number of colors used to make plastic tubing, which also includes translucent and clear.

 Plastic tubing can be made to any length, depending on the needs of the application.
 It can be a few inches up to hundreds of feet.

 All plastic is corrosion resistant.
 The type of polymer used determines the amount of corrosion resistance.
-The types of corrosion resistant plastics are polyolefins and PVC.
+The types of the most corrosion resistant-plastics are polyolefins and PVC.
 Polyolefins are polyethylene and polypropylene, which come in various densities and molecular structures for ease of design.

 The resin for plastic tubing can be manufactured with antimicrobial properties included in the pellets.
-The microbial properties of plastic tubing are required for food storage, coolers, water tubes, and medical tubing.
-The antimicrobial additives prevents contamination and keeps the tubing sanitized.
+Plastic tubing with antimicrobial properties is required for food storage, coolers, water tubes, and medical tubing.
+The antimicrobial additive prevents contamination and keeps the tubing sanitized.

-Plastic products have the potential for being toxic.
+Plastic products have the potential to be toxic.
 The amount of toxicity depends on the type of plastic resin used in the manufacturing process.
-When making the decision to produce plastic tubing, consideration is given to the toxic nature of the materials and is part of the design process.
+When making the decision to produce plastic tubing, considering the toxic naturity of the materials should be part of the design process.

 The characteristics of plastic tubing vary depending on the materials, configuration, and production methods used in its manufacturing.
 Surgical and industrial tubing widely vary in their application.
 Though there may be radical differences between functions, all plastic tubing has certain common features.

 Plastic tubing is a hollow shaft of plastic designed to transport gas, fluids, or some form of solid, flaky material.
-Though circular is the most common form of a plastic tubing profile, it comes in a variety of other shapes, as pictured below.
+Though circular is the most common form of a plastic tubing profile, it can come in other shapes, such as hollow tubing.

 As the name implies, all plastic tubing is made of one of the many forms of plastic, which begins with a polymer.
 It is chosen as the base material for its strength, endurance, corrosion and rust resistance, and cost.

-The strength, endurance, and transparency of plastic tubing varies according to the materials used to produce it.
-Regardless of those distinctions, it is one of the most used components in manufacturing due to its low cost and versatility.
+The strength, endurance, and transparency of plastic tubing vary according to the materials used to produce it.
+Regardless of those distinctions, it is one of the most-used components in manufacturing due to its low cost and versatility.

-Plastic tubing can be produced with the same clarity as glass but not as fragile or breakable with greater strength and endurance.
+Plastic tubing can be produced with the same clarity as glass but without being as fragile or breakable with greater strength and endurance.